 Alfresco Pasta is a unique small-batch artisan kitchen that has been producing fresh pasta in Nashville, Tennessee for 16 years.
 Each day we bring to the table our desire and knowledge to deliver a delicious culinary experience of made from scratch, handcrafted pasta combined with regional and local ingredients to make fresh pasta in the true Italian tradition.
 We pride ourselves on never using pre-cooked or artificial ingredients and that our pasta is crafted using original Italian built pasta machines.

-This week, we got together with the good folks at Alfresco Pasta to find out what makes their products so fresh and delicious:
+We interviewed the good folks at Alfresco Pasta to find out what makes their products so fresh and delicious:

 What's Alfresco's history?

 Chris Grissom, Alfresco's founder, was a long time culinary expert and chef, always seeking the best quality products to use in his creations.
-He noticed a lack of quality in the scarce amount of fresh pasta that was available-- he wanted real Italian egg pasta.
+He noticed a lack of quality in the scarce amount of fresh pasta that was available—he wanted real Italian egg pasta.
 So, he started his business by studying the true Italian way of making pasta, with fresh eggs and premium semolina flour.

 What makes Alfresco's products great?